The dud canard: Existence of strong canard cycles in $\mathbb R^3$: Introduction

 We consider the following normal form for the folded node/folded saddle-node \cite{krupa2008a}:

 in the regime $\epsilon>0$, $\epsilon\sim 0$ and $\mu\sim 0$, where $F$, $G$ and $H$ are smooth and higher order in the following sense:

 and

-(In comparison with \cite{krupa2008a} we have $z H$ instead of $H$.
-This plays little role, but the latter can be brought into the former by a transformation of $x$.) $\mu$ will be our bifurcation parameter.
+In comparison with \cite{krupa2008a} we have $z H$ instead of $H$.
+This plays little role, but the latter can be brought into the former by a transformation of $x$. $\mu$ will be our bifurcation parameter.

-The system is normalized in such a way that the layer problem has a critical manifold $S$ of the form $x=m(y,z):=-z^2(1+\mathcal O(y,z))$ with a fold along the line defined by $(0,y,0)$.
-Locally, the manifold $S$ is normally attracting along $z<0$ and normally repelling along $z>0$.
-Upon desingularization, the reduced problem takes the following form:
+The system is normalized such that the following holds: \begin{lemma}\lemmalab{mprop} The layer problem has a critical manifold $S$ of the graph form $x=m(y,z,\mu)$ with $m$ satisfying Locally, the manifold $S$ is normally hyperbolic for $z\ne 0$, being attracting along $z<0$ and repelling for $z>0$.
+The line defined by $(0,y,0)$ is a fold line of $S$. \end{lemma} \begin{proof} The critical manifold is given by

+We can solve this equation for $x$ by the implicit function theorem $x=m(y,z,\mu)$ and a simple calculation shows \eqref{mprop}. \end{proof}